There are no proven advantages of using ear candles to for ear wax removal. In fact, research suggests a risk of damage to the inner ear.

-While there is no reliable evidence showing any benefits of ear candling, there is plenty showing its potential risks and harms.
+While there’s no reliable evidence showing any benefits of ear candling, there’s plenty showing its potential risks and harm.

-The FDA adds that they have found no valid scientific evidence supporting the effectiveness of ear candling.
-Instead, they have received reports of people who experienced these negative effects from using ear candles:
+The FDA added that they’ve found no valid scientific evidence supporting the effectiveness of ear candling.
+Instead, they’ve received reports of people who experienced these negative effects from using ear candles:

 - perforated eardrums

 - ear canal blockages that required surgery